A trillion dollars for Tourism: Saudi Arabia is heading for an oil-free economy

 Attracting high-profile persons:

 Saudi Arabia has taken a promotional and strategic approach to appeal to the mass market by attracting high-profile persons in hospitality to oversee the implementation of new tourism plans.
-One of those helping in that direction is Jerry Inzerillo, renowned hospitality and tourism executive from Brooklyn who has launched hotels and resorts from the Bahamas to South Africa.
+One of those helping in that direction is Jerry Inzerillo, a renowned hospitality and tourism executive from Brooklyn who has launched hotels and resorts from the Bahamas to South Africa.

 He was hired in 2018 to run Diriyah, a $40 billion development project.
 It aims to cement the origin story of Saudi Arabia for both domestic consumption and international appeal.